Scan Physical

 3. Under the General tab, look for the Security section

-4. If you see an Unblock checkbox, tick it
+4. If you see an Unblock option, tick it

 Input License Key

-Enter the DMC license key you received when downloading DMC.
+Input the license key you received when downloading DMC.

 Select Physical Mode